Laisky/go-chaining/README.md

 `.Next(f func(c *Chain) (interface{}, error)) *Chain`

+pass chaning to next func, will ignore funcs if there is any error occured on the upstream

+`.NextWithFail(f func(c *Chain) (interface{}, error)) *Chain`

-pass chaning to next func
+pass chaning to next func no matter whether there got an error

 `.Fail(f func(err error)) *Chain`